MTechMobileDevelopment/MTech-Mobile-Development/Unit 2/2.9 Controls in Action/README.md

-# 1.1 Introduction to Swift and Playgrounds Pages 8-19 #
+# 2.9 Controls in Action Pages 218-238 #

 After the lesson be sure to be able to:
-- List three features that make Swift a modern language
-- Describe why Swift is a safe language
+- Demonstrate how to use a button to execute a block of code
+- Demonstrate how to use a switch to execute a block of code
+- Demonstrate how to access the value of a switch
-- Demonstrate how to use playgrounds to run Swift code
+- Demonstrate how to use a slider to execute a block of code
+- Demonstrate how to access the value of a slider

 ## Assignment ##

-Open and complete the exercises in Lab—Introduction.playground.
-Found in your student resource folder and also referenced on page 19.
+Found in your student resource folder and also referenced on page 236.
+Create and Finish the Two Buttons Assignment.

 Make sure to upload it to GitHub AND mark it as complete on Canvas.

 ## Extra Practice ##

-For a deeper introduction to the Swift language, review all or parts of A Swift Tour in the Swift Programming Language Guide.
-After you have read the guide, build a playground that uses some of the more advanced features you just learned about.
+Experiment with the date picker control to update a label with the current date.
+You may need to investigate the DateFormatter type to print out the date in a more readable format.